SJ0nes/SeriousCandidates/README.md

 ### Bibliography

-The wikipedia page on quantum mechanics gives a good overview of the subject: <insert link>

 The following text is a recommended reference on quantum mechanics:

 >Piccirillo, L. (2023).
 Introduction to the Maths and Physics of Quantum Mechanics.
 CRC Press.